stratoflug-gt/Pi_In_The_Sky/README.md

 ------------------------------------------------------------------------------------------------------------------

-In order to enable auto start open the file rc.local by typing:
+In order to enable autostart open the file rc.local by typing:
   > sudo nano /etc/rc.local

 Then add the following line to the file: